-Voter registration is the requirement that a person eligible to vote registers on an electoral roll before that person is entitled or permitted to vote.
+Voter registration requires that a person eligible to vote registers on an electoral roll before that person is entitled or permitted to vote.
 Voter registration may be automatic or may require each eligible person to submit an application.
 Registration varies between jurisdictions.

-Almost 92 million eligible Americans did not vote in the 2016 presidential election.
-Voter registration and participation are crucial for the nation’s democracy to function properly and for the US government to provide fair representation.
+Voter registration and participation are crucial for the nation’s democracy to function properly and for the U.S. government to provide fair representation.

 Some pro-voter policies that have shown to increase voter registration and participation are: